SmarterApp/RDW_Documentation/docs/Runbook.MultiTenancy.md

 tenants in a single instance, CPU and memory allocations for the services will have to be increased.
 The exact changes depend on the amount of data for each tenant, the number of concurrent users, etc.

+Monitor the service logs for memory errors and the orchestration environment for container OOM restarts.

+#### Sandbox Permissions

+When users enter a sandbox they are granted a role based on the sandbox role they select:
+* Teacher - `SandboxTeacher`
+* School Admin - `SandboxSchoolAdmin`
+* District Admin - `SandboxDistrictAdmin`

+The permissions for these roles may be configured as desired in the permissions service however the recommendation is:
+* SandboxTeacher - GROUP_PII_READ, GROUP_READ
+* SandboxSchoolAdmin - INDIVIDUAL_PII_READ, GROUP_PII_READ, GROUP_READ, CUSTOM_AGGREGATE_READ
+* SandboxDistrictAdmin - INDIVIDUAL_PII_READ, GROUP_PII_READ, CUSTOM_AGGREGATE_READ, GROUP_READ, GROUP_WRITE, EMBARGO_READ, EMBARGO_WRITE, INSTRUCTIONAL_RESOURCE_WRITE

+NOTE: the names of the roles are not configurable.

 ### Creating Sandbox Data Sets